voodooattack/e2d/readme.md

 __Renderer.prototype.style__

-This function applies styles to the browser window.
+This function applies styles to the canvas directly.

 ```javascript
 r.style({